Skip to main content

 Configure the Integration Procedure to Extract External Data

-As you configure your Integration Procedure to extract data, take advantage of some of the other features in this powerful OmniStudio data tool.
+Then, as you set up your Integration Procedure to get data, use some of the other features in this powerful Omnistudio data tool.
+For example, you can:

 • Use a Set Values element to store the API key.